In the operating theatre

 7:41

-Mirko Meboldt (Audio file in German)
+Mirko Meboldt (Audio file in German, autumn 2021)

 «Our job is to improve the interaction between human and machine»